|Harrison County Courthouse in Marshall, Texas|

 Its economy is strong and diverse, and the oil and gas industry continues to play a major role in economic development.

-Marshall is well known for its "Wonderland of Lights," one of the largest light festivals in the country when lit during the Christmas season, and the original and largest Christmas festival in Texas.
-It first started in 1987.
+Marshall is well known for its "Wonderland of Lights," one of the largest light festivals in the country when lit during the Christmas season.
+It is the original and largest Christmas festival in Texas, first started in 1987.

 Santa's Workshop at the Wonderland of Lights